Blue Ribbon Sushi & Steak

 Planning Your Visit

 Blue Ribbon Sushi & Steak sits at PENN 1, directly above Penn Station in Midtown Manhattan, making it accessible by subway, LIRR, NJ Transit, and Amtrak without additional transit steps.
 The location suits pre-event dining ahead of Madison Square Garden programming or working dinners for tenants in the surrounding commercial district.
 Blue Ribbon venues have historically maintained later kitchen hours than most New York fine-dining addresses, a practice the group established at its Sullivan Street original and carried across its portfolio.
-For current hours, reservations, and any dietary accommodation queries, contact the venue directly or consult the official Blue Ribbon website.
+Reservations are recommended, and the restaurant is open Monday through Friday from 11:30 AM to 10 PM, and Saturday and Sunday from 12 PM to 10 PM.

-Quick reference: PENN 1, New York, NY 10119.
-Walk-in availability varies by day; advance booking recommended for weekend evenings and event nights.
+PENN 1, New York, NY 10119.
+Advance booking is recommended, especially for weekend evenings and event nights.

 Cuisine-First Comparison